solita/solita.github.com/_posts/2020-12-10-developer-survey-2020.md

 [![Backend languages](/img/developer-survey-2020/backend_languages.png)](/img/developer-survey-2020/backend_languages.png)

 Java proved to be the most popular language for backend development.
-Around 45% reported Java being one of the primary backend languages in ther projects.
+Around 45% reported Java being one of the primary backend languages in their projects.
 Rest of the top 3 are then [**Clojure**](https://clojure.org/) with about 19% usage and [**Kotlin**](https://kotlinlang.org/) with 18%.
 Compared to results from 2018, percentage of Kotlin users rose from 15% to 24%.
 Java and Clojure usage were both a little bit down when comparing 2020 to 2018, which could be explained by Kotlin.
 Neither seem to be going away though, as shown by being top 1 and 2 used languages for backend and both are well liked (more on that later).

 As backend programming languages, we can safely assume that JavaScript, [**TypeScript**](https://www.typescriptlang.org/) and [**ClojureScript**](https://clojurescript.org/) are run atop [**Node.js**](https://nodejs.org/en/).
 TypeScript was the most used language with Node.js, with only a slight margin over JavaScript.

 [![Frontend languages](/img/developer-survey-2020/frontend_languages.png)](/img/developer-survey-2020/frontend_languages.png)

 For frontend languages, the clear winner was JavaScript with 68% usage.
 The other languages that were widely used are Typescript (37%) and ClojureScript (19%).
 ClojureScript is an obvious choice for projects that are powered by Clojure in the backend, thus they often go hand in hand. [**CoffeeScript**](https://coffeescript.org/) had a handful of users - it seems that the number has been stable compared to 2018 figures (4% overall usage in 2020 compared to 5% in 2018).
-Most likely it's not used for any new projects but it is still in use in some long-time projects.
+Most likely it's not used for any new projects, but it is still in use in some long-time projects.
 New to the list was [**PureScript**](https://www.purescript.org/), with a handful of developers here.

 ## Languages we like
 [![Liked languages](/img/developer-survey-2020/liked_languages.png)](/img/developer-survey-2020/liked_languages.png)